sneha-sar/backend/README.md

-I have fetch record from pgadmin server to react app
+I have creating a table in postgresql and fetch record from pgadmin server to react app